 So, what’s the solution?

 We recommend learning to design your own poster using industry best practices and techniques.
-This way, whether you complete the entire project yourself or hand it off to someone else, you’ll know how to spot an impeccable promotional poster when you see one.
+This way, whether you complete the entire project yourself or hand it off to someone else, you’ll know how to spot an impeccable promotional or event poster when you see one.

 The first step of learning how to design a poster is to know exactly who your poster is for.
 You can create the most visually-appealing poster in the world, but if it doesn’t appeal to the people you are trying to captivate, well, it’ll be equivalent to showing the Mona Lisa to a classroom full of toddlers.
 For example, if you want to create a poster for an upcoming death metal concert, the way you design that poster is going to be the opposite extreme of how you’d design a poster for a major retail outlet that’s having a sale on baby diapers.
 For the first design, you’d be targeting men (one study found that 81 percent of heavy metal concert-goers are men) between the ages of 18 and 40.
 You’d also likely use colors like jet black and fire red, and aggressive, gothic-inspired fonts.
 For the diaper sale, however, you’d be targeting women between the ages of 18-40, and would likely use pastel colors with soft, round fonts and images of infants.